rai-project/tensorflow/README.md

 ./tensorflow-agent predict urls --profile=false --publish=false
 ```

-The above `--profile=false --publish=false` command parameters tell the agent that we do not want to use profiling capability and publish the results, aas we haven't installed the MongoDB database to store profiling data and the tracer service to accept tracing information.
+The above `--profile=false --publish=false` command parameters tell the agent that we do not want to use profiling capability and publish the results, as we haven't installed the MongoDB database to store profiling data and the tracer service to accept tracing information.

 # External Service Installation to Enable Tracing and Profiling